Headspace Redesign

 Competitive Analysis

-We sat down with 20 college students for hour-long interviews.
-We also had an interview with a lecensed therapist to gain a professional perspective on the matter.
+We also were able to have a conversation with a licensed therapist to hear a professional perspective on the matter.

 03: Initial Ideation